Trends in Non-UK domiciled Undergraduate Student Numbers

 In 2009/10 I led a Higher Education Academy funded project to promote intercultural integration amongst Engineering students at the University of Exeter.
 Apart from myself, the rest of the team comprised three undergraduate students, who, like myself, had lived in, or had significant exposure to, two or more national cultures in addition to the UK.
-The first student, Guy Pearce, was in the 4th year of the MEng Civil Engineering programme at the time of the project.
-He is the son of a career diplomat.
+The first student was in the 4th year of the MEng Civil Engineering programme at the time of the project.
 He was born in Thailand, and during his childhood he lived with his parents in a number of Asian and African countries.
-The second one, Katrina Pamatmat, was born in the Philippines, and she had come to the UK with her parents at an early age.
+The second one was born in the Philippines, and she had come to the UK with her parents at an early age.
 She had gone to school in the UK, and her personal networks comprise friends, colleagues and relatives in both the UK and the Philippines.
-At the time of the project, Katrina was in the second year of the MEng Electrical Engineering programme.
-The third student was Alice Bond.
-She was a UK-domiciled student, and at the time of the project she was in her second year of the MEng Civil Engineering programme.
-Alice comes from a widely-travelled family, and she is passionate about other cultures, countries and places.
+At the time of the project, she was in the second year of the MEng Electrical Engineering programme.
+The third student was a UK-domiciled student, and at the time of the project she was in her second year of the MEng Civil Engineering programme.
+She comes from a widely-travelled family, and she is passionate about other cultures, countries and places.

 At the time of the project, home students and international students in the Department of Engineering fell into two distinct groups.
 In lectures, and other class activities, home students kept to home students, and international students kept to themselves.
 Putting the two student categories into teams was fraught with difficulties.
 International students felt uncomfortable mingling with the home students, and home students didn’t seem to know of any means to establish links with the international students.
 The language skills of most international students was at best rudimentary, and there was a perception amongst the students that the interests and goals of the two groups were essentially incompatible.
 To put it lightly, at the beginning of the project there existed a culture of fear, and mutual suspicion between the two student groups.
 The project proposed a number of steps that the department and the institution could take so as to foster a collaborative intercultural learning environment.
 Most of these proposals were adopted, and intercultural integration at Exeter has considerably improved.